 Interestingly, its designer was Francisco de Arruda, a military architect and also the designer of the Tower of Belem in Lisbon.
-The aqueduct is considered to be one of the most impressive architectural feats from the 16th Century in all of Portugal.
+The aqueduct is one of the most impressive architectural feats from the 16th Century in all of Portugal.
 Although the design and construction began easily enough at the river side, things got increasingly more complicated as the arches stretched closer to the town.
 At their tallest point, the arches reach a height of 26 meters!

 Within the Evora city walls, there are a lot of interesting bits and bobs to discover relating to the aqueduct.
 For example, this Renaissance Water Box:

 Some sections of the aqueduct have been filled in with houses and commercial buildings within the arches.
 It’s pretty cool how they incorporated them together actually.
 It creates some pretty distinctive architecture.
 Here you can see where an arch sits snugly between buildings, creating a short tunnel for cars.